55 minutes

 Next, you’ll add what Cajun cuisine and Louisiana Creole cuisine have dubbed the Holy Trinity.
 The Holy Trinity consists of onions, bell peppers, and celery.

+Once the Cajun/Creole Holy Trinity has been sauteed in cooking oil, crushed tomatoes, and minced garlic are and minced garlic cloves are then added.
+Afterward, the spices and herbs make their appearance.
 To finish it up, chicken broth and uncooked, long, or short-grain white rice are added to the Dutch oven!
-Lastly, when it’s finally time to serve up a bowl you can use green onion for garnish!
+Lastly, when it’s time to serve, you can garnish with green onions!

 Ingredients to make jambalaya prepped on a marble countertop.